I applied to COTC. Is that the same as applying to the radiologic science technology program?

 Health Selection Exam

 Beginning the May 15, 2023 deadline, students must complete the HESI exam for the Radiologic Science Technology program.
-More information about this exam, how to register, and the cost will be available in late summer 2022.
+View more information about the HESI exam, how to register, and the cost here.

 When are applications for the radiologic science technology program available/due?

-Applications are typically available in late March each year.
+Applications are typically available one month prior to the deadline.
 The deadline to apply to the radiologic science technology program is May 1st each year.
 Request the application from your assigned advisor or email email@example.com

 Are there additional requirements if I’m accepted into the radiologic science technology program?